 With its wild and rugged coastline and beautiful moorlands, gardens, beaches and quaint market towns you are spoilt for choice with so many wonderful places to visit in Northumberland.

-As well as recommending 10 of the most beautiful places to visit in Northumberland there is additional information at the end to help when you are planning your trip.
+In this article, you will find answers to all these questions.
+As well as recommending 10 of the most beautiful places to visit in Northumberland there is additional practical information at the end to help you plan your trip.

 By Kathi Kamleitner from Watch Me See